UBC-MDS/522-Workflows-Group-414/README.md

 ## Data Description

 Autism Spectrum Disorder (ASD) is a complex neurodevelopmental condition that impairs social interpretation/communication ability, as well as the prescence of repetitive behaviors.
 Current diagnostic procedures are lengthy and inefficient.
 Affecting 1.5% of the population, with many more cases going undetected, a easy-to-implement, effective screening method is warranted.
-ASDTest, a mobile app, has been introduced to provide an accessible screening method that tells the user whether they should seek formal healthcare opinions, based on a 10 question survey.
+ASDTest, a mobile app, has been introduced to provide an accessible screening method that tells the user whether they should seek formal healthcare opinions, based on a 10 question survey<sup>1,2</sup>.

-The Autism Spectrum Quotient-10 (AQ-10) consists of 10 questions intended to differentiate characteristics of autism in children aged 4-11.
+The Autism Spectrum Quotient-10<sup>3</sup> (AQ-10) consists of 10 questions intended to differentiate characteristics of autism in children aged 4-11.
 Each questions has four possible answers: "Definitely Agree", "Slightly Agree, "Slightly Disagree", and "Definitely Disagree".
 For questions 1, 5, 7, and 10, a value of 1 is assigned for either a "slightly agree" or a "definitely agree" response.
 For questions 2, 3, 4, 6, 8, and 9, a value of 1 is assigned for either a "slightly disagree" or a "definitely. disagree" response.
 A cumulative score is calculated for each individual, which is then used to reccommend a healthcare opinion.
 Any total score with a value greater than 6 is classified as potential autism and that individual is recommended for a specialist diagnostic assessment.

 ### Variable Definitions